 7. Keep Hands Off Face

-If you touch your face, you might give the impression that you’re nervous.
+If you touch your face, you might give the impression that you are nervous.
 Also, face touching can distract the interviewer.
 It has even been said that face touching is to adults what thumb sucking is to babies.
 Enough said.

-When you’re talking, you can and should use hand gestures to punctuate or emphasize what you’re trying to communicate.
-You’ll look confident and assertive.
-Don’t go overboard, though, by making the sort of wild hand gestures that may come off as awkward.
+When you are talking, you can and should use hand gestures to punctuate or emphasize what you are trying to communicate.
+This can help you look confident and enthusiastic.
+However – keep in mind there can be too much of a good thing!
+Do not go overboard, as making too emphatic or too many hand gestures may come off as awkward or distract from what you are trying to say.

 9. Nod Intelligently

-Nodding can help you show that you’re following what the interviewer is saying, but doing it too much can come off as disingenuous.
-So be sure to nod when appropriate to facilitate a dialogue and to show that you are indeed listening, but don’t turn yourself into a human bobble head doll.
+Nodding can help you show that you are following what the interviewer is saying but doing it too much can come off as disingenuous.
+So be sure to nod when appropriate to facilitate a dialogue and to show that you are indeed listening, but do not turn yourself into a human bobble head doll.

 10. Mirror the Interviewer

 A great way to connect with the interviewer is by mirroring.
 This happens when, for instance, you match the posture of the person interviewing you.
-So if the interviewer leans in, you should do it, too.
+If the interviewer leans in, you should do it, too.
 If the interviewer leans back, then follow the cue.
-What this does is establish a connection and build rapport.
+This establishes a connection and builds rapport.
 But be subtle when mirroring or it will come across as phony.